great-expectations/great_expectations/docs/deployment_patterns/how-to-instantiate-a-data-context-hosted-environments.md

 If you follow the steps of the [Getting Started](../tutorials/getting-started/intro) tutorial, you create a standard deployment of Great Expectations.
 By default, this relies on two components:

 #.
-The Great Expectations :ref:`command-line interface (CLI)<command_line>` to initialize a Data Context, create Expectation Suites, add Datasources, etc.
+The Great Expectations [CLI](../guides/miscellaneous/how-to-use-the-great-expectations-cli) to initialize a Data Context, create Expectation Suites, add Datasources, etc.
 #.
 The ``great_expectations.yml`` file to configure your Data Context, e.g. to point at different Stores for validation results, etc.